johanhanses/app-johanhanses.com/README.md

 - ~Decide which icon lib to use.~
 - ~Tailwind-Prettier or eslint from antfu?~
-- Make next auth work in appDir.
+- ~Make next auth work in appDir.~ Hells yes!!
 - ~Make color mode work in appDir.~
 - ~Prisma.~
 - ~PlanetScale.~